fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 * humidity: the last registered humidity.
 * pressure: the last registered pressure
 * temperature: the last registered temperature.
-* weather: A code indicating the type of weather (cloudy, sunny, rain, etc.) in the last weather measure.
+* weather: A code indicating the type of weather (cloudy, sunny, rain, etc.) last registered.

 I didn't mentioned before, but the gathering process also gathers data from the [OpenWeatherMap](http://openweathermap.org/) API each few hours.